scheinerman/FlexLinearAlgebra.jl/README.md

   6 => 1.0 + 0.0im
 ```
 Notice that the two domains overlap at keys 2 and 3, so the result of the
-addition at those values is 2.
-At other keys there's a tacit zero value
+addition at those values is `2.0 + 0.0im`.
+At other keys, there's a tacit zero value
 taken from the vector that does not have that key.

 The sum of the entries in a vector can be computed with `sum(v)`.
 The